Email targeting is the difference-maker in email marketing. It’s also the catalyst behind many successful email campaigns.

 It also firmly establishes you as an authority in your niche and gets people to know, like, and trust you.

-Thanks to that, people will know exactly who they are dealing with and what to expect when signing up for your lists.
+Thanks to that, people will know exactly who they are dealing with and what to expect when signing up to your lists.
 This can only lead to them being more receptive and responsive to your campaigns.

-Marketing on Pinterest is now also a common theme amongst bloggers.
+Marketing on Pinterest is now a common theme amongst bloggers.
 And eCommerce brands seem to thrive on Instagram traffic.

 Paid Advertising